zalisgood/zalisgood/README.md

 # 💫 About Me:
-i'm currently working in web develompment
+i'm currently working in web development

 ## 🌐 Socials: